microsoft/sql-server-language-extensions/README.md

 ## Announcements

-* In SQL Server 2019 CTP 3.0, we are open sourcing the SDK for our Java language extension: [**Microsoft Extensibility SDK for Java for Microsoft SQL Server​**](https://github.com/microsoft/sql-server-language-extensions/tree/master/language-extensions/java/sdk)
+* In SQL Server 2019, we are open sourcing the SDK for our Java language extension: [**Microsoft Extensibility SDK for Java for Microsoft SQL Server​**](https://github.com/microsoft/sql-server-language-extensions/tree/master/language-extensions/java/sdk)

 ## Things to Know

 * The Java components in this project are built on Java 8
-* The SDK is also installed as part of SQL Server 2019 preview on both Windows as Linux
+* The SDK is also installed as part of SQL Server 2019 on both Windows as Linux
-  * In CTP 3.0, default installation path on Windows: [instance installation home directory]\MSSQL\Binn\mssql-java-lang-extension.jar
+  * Default installation path on Windows: [instance installation home directory]\MSSQL\Binn\mssql-java-lang-extension.jar
-  * In CTP 3.0, default installation path on Linux: /opt/mssql/lib/mssql-java-lang-extension.jar
+  * Default installation path on Linux: /opt/mssql/lib/mssql-java-lang-extension.jar

 ## Documentation

-You can read more about how to use language extensions in SQL Server 2019 (preview) in the Microsoft [documentation](https://docs.microsoft.com/en-us/sql/language-extensions/language-extensions-overview?view=sqlallproducts-allversions).
+You can read more about how to use language extensions in SQL Server 2019 in the Microsoft [documentation](https://docs.microsoft.com/en-us/sql/language-extensions/language-extensions-overview?view=sqlallproducts-allversions).

 ## Get Started